neo4j-labs/llm-graph-builder/backend/README.md

 ## Configuration

-Update the envirnment variable in `.env` file.
+Update the environment variable in `.env` file.

 `OPENAI_API_KEY`: Open AI key to use LLM